samG406/Sales-Analyzer/README.md

 - Product categories
 - Sales amounts and quantities

-All data is fetched dynamically from the JSON server API and filtered based on user input.
+All data is fetched dynamically from the API and filtered based on user input.